otonielortega/microscope/README.md

-# microscope
+# No Lie Poker

-meteor microscope sample app
+This app is used for estimations with agile projects